Welcome to today's edition of the Rush 24-7 podcast.

 The state demands in Wisconsin a retail price of 9.2% more than the wholesale price.

-Every time you go to the pump, it gets even better.
+Now, it gets even better.

-This gasoline station owner, Raj Bhandari, said that he received a letter from the Wisconsin State Auditor last month saying the state of Wisconsin would sue him if he did not raise his prices.
+This gasoline station owner, Raj Bhandari, said that he received a letter from the Wisconsin state auditor last month saying the state of Wisconsin would sue him if he did not raise his prices.

 Now, I don't know who the governor of Wisconsin is, but this guy had better, after this news gets out, you know, all these upper Midwest states, Wisconsin and Michigan, some of these governors have gone nuts when the price goes up, ripping big oil, demanding windfall profits taxes and all that to get even.

-profits and put it into alternative energy or whatever else.
+And Mrs. Clinton said she wants to take big oil's profits and put it into alternative energy or whatever else.

-But now we learn that the state of Wisconsin demands a price, 9.2%, not 9.2 cents, 9.2% more than the wholesale price.
+But now we learn that the state of Wisconsin demands a price 9.2%, not 9.2 cents, 9.2% more than the wholesale price.

 They said it.

-They demand it, and they're going to sue this poor guy if he offers price cuts to sports boosters and to seasoned citizens.
+And they're going to sue this poor guy if he offers price cuts to sports boosters and to seasoned citizens.

 This guy bought the gas station a year ago, said he worries that customers will think he stopped the discounts because he wants to make more money.